The resolution also called upon the Ohio Division of Mines and

 Environmental Awareness Commissioner Jeff Baran will write OU

-President Robert Glidden and Vice President for Administration Gary
+President Robert Glidden and Vice President for Administration Gary North

 and ask that they take a strong stand and actively oppose permit #7.